Bulldog noses in the USA

 • The Carrizo Gorge Railway operates freight trains between Plaster City in California to Tijuana in Mexico with amongst others a set of F7 A-B-A which is currently not operational put aside at their maintenance facility at Jacumba Hot Springs, California.
 They will be repaired when time and funds permit.

-• The Fillmore & Western Railway Co. operates excursion and movie trains out of Fillmore with its F7A 100 and F7A 101 roundnoses.
+• The Fillmore & Western Railway Co. operated excursion and movie trains out of Fillmore with its F7A 100 and F7A 101 roundnoses, now painted in blue and gray.
+It officially ceased operations on June 30, 2021.

 • The Napa Valley Wine Train operates gourmet, dining and excursion trains year-round between Napa and St. Helena.
 The traction is formed with two out of four owned Alco FA4's numbered 71 and 72.